-Reducing operational overhead by 80% for the USDA
+Reducing operational overhead by 80% through a grant-management portal

 Overview